I am a lecturer in British Politics at the University of Liverpool.

-I started my PhD in September 2014, which is joint-funded by the ESRC and the School of Politics and International Relations at Queen Mary, following a BA (Hons) in Politics and International Relations (2010 - 2013) and an MA in Politics with Research Methods (2013 - 2014), both at the University of Sheffield.
+I hold a PhD in Political Science from Queen Mary, University of London following a BA (Hons) in Politics and International Relations (2010 - 2013) and an MA in Politics with Research Methods (2013 - 2014), both at the University of Sheffield.

 My current research is around voting behaviour - from the perspective of the electorate and of MPs in leadership elections and key legislative decisions - alongside populism, local government, and party politics more broadly.
 I am especially interested in how party members behave, and what drives them to campaign in 'unwinnable' seats.